• Skip to primary navigation

 In fact, this recipe has to be one of my favorite pork chop recipes of all time.
 And that's saying something because this pork chop casserole is pretty darn good.
 With that said though, the perfectly seasoned crunchy breading on these fried chops is tough to beat.
 Plus, they just turn out so, so juicy too.

 Now, every great main dish needs a great side dish to go with it.
-So, if you're looking for some tasty recipes to pair with these chops, you can't go wrong making these easy cheesy mashed potato, these turnip greens, or these honey-glazed carrots to go with 'em.
+So, if you're looking for some tasty recipes to pair with these chops, you can't go wrong making these easy cheesy mashed potatoes, these turnip greens, this cream cheese corn, or these honey-glazed carrots to go with 'em.

 A sliced breaded pork chop on a glass plate with some greens, red cabbage, and corn next to it.